MicrochipTech/iot_solutions_for_access_control/README.md

 Here is the list of known issues:

 - The motor can have difficulties to go up.
 If the motor stop between the up and down position, either LED10 or LED11 will remain on.
 In this case the motor can receive any other command, you should perform a reset.
+- WD40 lubricant should be consider to smooth the mechanic of the demo.
 - WBZ451 may lost ZigBee or BLE connection.
 In this case, you should perform a reset.
 - Sometime, after several usage of the door, the motor may fail (wrong direction or no start at all).
 It is recommended to perform a reset every 10 demo cycles.
 - After several Hours running, the FPGA may overheat, in this case the screen will freeze.
 The FPGA will need to be rebooted with the on/off switch next to the power supply connector.